meeque/tls-playground/bin/README.md

 ## Environment Variables

-TODO collect envar docs here, so they can be referenced from elsewhere
+TODO collect env-var docs here, so they can be referenced from elsewhere